ibersanoMS/api-management-benchmarking-sample/README.md

 - Azure Load Test

 ## Load tests
 Three load tests are run the deployment workflow using a [JMeter script](/src/load-test-configs/quick_test.jmx) and [config files](/src/load-test-configs/).
-This is intended to demonstrate that anytime you make a change to your environment with APIM, you need to re-run basic loads tests as you would unit tests to determine if that change had any effect on your environment's performance.
-For the purposes of this example, we have demonstrated three basic load tests each run against 500 requests per second (RPS).
+You can use any JMeter script you already have, but for the purposes of this example, the JMeter script was generated through Azure Load Test Quick Test.
+When we perform system testing, we need to look at functional and performance.
+The CI/CD implementation is intended to demonstrate that anytime you make a change to your environment with APIM, you need to re-run basic loads tests as you would unit tests to determine if that change had any effect on your environment's performance.
+For the purposes of this example, we have demonstrated three basic load tests each run with 500 requests per second (RPS).

 1. 500 byte payload
 2. 1,000 byte payload